MediaBrowser/Emby.ApiClient/README.md

 Similarly, if the user selects a server from the selection screen, use the overload that accepts a ServerInfo instance.
 When the user wishes to logout, use connectionManager.Logout instead of the individual apiClient.Logout.

-If at anytime the RemoteLoggedOut event is fired, simply start the workflow all over again by calling connectionManager.Connect(cancellationToken).
+If at anytime a Logout event is fired, simply start the workflow all over again by calling connectionManager.Connect(cancellationToken).

 ConnectionManager will handle opening and closing web socket connections at the appropiate times.
 All your app needs to do is use an ApiClient instance to subscribe to individual events.